KoHaRxnP/Block-Elevators/README.md

 A Paper plugin that lets you create elevators by stacking blocks vertically.

-Stand on an elevator block, then jump to go up or sneak to go down.
+Create elevators with blocks.
+Jump up, sneak down.

 ## Demo